United Way of Greater Victoria

-United Way of Greater Victoria is considered a big-cap charity with donations of $6.5m in F2016.
-Its administrative costs stand at 4% of revenues and fundraising costs are 21% of donations.
-For every dollar donated, 75 cents goes to the cause, falling within Ci’s reasonable range.
+United Way of Greater Victoria is considered a big-cap charity with donations of $5.5m in F2017.
+Its administrative costs stand at 3% of revenues and fundraising costs are 23% of donations.
+For every dollar donated, 74 cents goes to the cause, falling within Ci’s reasonable range.
 It has funding reserves of $9.2m, of which $1.6m are donor-endowed.
 Excluding donor-endowed funds, the charity can cover its granting activities for just over two years.

-This charity report is an update that is currently being reviewed by United Way of Greater Victoria.
+This charity report is an update that has been sent to United Way of Greater Victoria for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March